BlindReviewAAAI18/FSbasedMLStream/README.md

 multi-label data stream with concept drifts.
 To the best of our knowledge, this is the first feature selection based classification approach for multi-label data streams with high dimensional features and concept drifts. </P>
-<P>Our main contributions of this paper are as follows</P>
+<P><B>Our main contributions of this paper are as follows.</B></P>
-<P>First, our approach can produce the higher accuracy of
+<P>First, our approach can produce the higher accuracy of feature selection.
+In terms of advantages of the AA multilabel learning approach and the filter approach, we still aim
-feature selection.
-In terms of advantages of the AA multilabel learning approach and the filter approach, we still aim at designing and implementing a novel extension-type filter FS approach for multi-label data stream classification.
+at designing and implementing a novel extension-type filter FS approach for multi-label data stream classification.
 Unlike existing multi-label filter FS approaches (Lin et al.
 2016), we use a sliding window to build an ensemble model incrementally for adapting to multi-label data streams, and then we give the analysis of generalization error of